-The national Early Years Learning Framework (EYLF, 2009) includes the practice of 'intentional teaching'.
+The Early Years Learning Framework for Australia (EYLF, 2009) includes the practice of 'intentional teaching'.
 Intentional teaching or intentionality refers to professionals making decisions that are thoughtful, deliberate and purposeful as they broaden and deepen children's knowledge, skills and experience to take them beyond what they already know, can do and understand.
 Intentional teaching is essential for children's learning.

 In integrated teaching and learning approaches, professionals make many decisions about their contribution to and roles in children's learning.
+THE ADULT'S ROLE IS TO BE INTENTIONAL ABOUT PLANNING FOR CHILDREN'S LEARNING BY MAKING DECISIONS ABOUT WHAT IS WORTH CHILDREN KNOWING AND UNDERSTANDING.

-Furthermore, through their involvement in guided play and learning and adult-led learning, professionals make decisions about what concepts to introduce to children, what it is important for them to know and understand, and how to go about building on children's existing knowledge.
-When professionals are intentional, they have well-thought-out learning and development outcomes in mind and are able to explain both what they are doing and why.
+Through their involvement in guided play and learning and adult-led learning, professionals make decisions about what concepts to introduce to children, what it is important for them to know and understand, and how to go about building on children's existing knowledge.
+When professionals are intentional, they have well thought-out learning and development outcomes in mind and are able to explain both what they are doing and why.